Chart Color Schemes

 Coolah has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, the estimated population of the suburb of Coolah is around 1,665 as of November 2025.
-This reflects an increase of 403 people, a rise of 31.9%, since the 2021 Census which reported a population of 1,262.
-The change is inferred from the resident population of 1,652 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional eight validated new addresses since the Census date.
-This level of population equates to a density ratio of 1.0 persons per square kilometer.
-Coolah's growth since the 2021 census exceeded that of the SA4 region (3.4%) and the SA3 area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration.
+Based on analysis of ABS population updates for the broader area, as of November 2025, Coolah's estimated population is around 1,665.
+This reflects an increase of 403 people since the 2021 Census, which reported a population of 1,262.
+The change is inferred from AreaSearch's estimate of resident population at 1,652 following examination of ABS' latest ERP data release in June 2024 and validation of eight new addresses since the Census date.
+This level results in a density ratio of 1.0 persons per square kilometer.
+Coolah's growth rate of 31.9% since the 2021 census exceeded its SA4 region (3.4%) and SA3 area, marking it as a growth leader.
+Population growth was primarily driven by overseas migration.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are used.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Over this period, projections indicate a decline in overall population, with the area's population expected to reduce by 114 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to increase by 12 people.
+Future population trends indicate a decline overall, with a projected reduction of 114 persons by 2041.
+However, growth is anticipated in specific age cohorts, led by the 85 and over age group, which is projected to increase by 12 people.

 Frequently Asked Questions - Population